Four Ingredient Banana Oatmeal Cookies

 How to Store Banana Oatmeal Cookies

 This is one of those recipes where I always recommend making extra.
-You’ll thank me later!
+You'll thank me later!
 These oatmeal cookies store incredibly well both in the fridge and in the freezer.
-Make sure to allow them to cool down to room temperature, then transfer the cookies to an airtight storage bag or container.
+Make sure to allow them to cool down to room temperature, then transfer the cookies to an airtight container or storage bag.
 Once properly packed, you can store oatmeal cookies in one of two ways:

 • In the fridge for up to 1 week.